ShikOfTheRa/scarab-osd/OTHER/DOCUMENTATION/User_Guide.md

 <br>
 <br>
 <hr />
-<h2>Advanced settings - config.h</h2>
+<h2>Further settings</h2>

-Advanced settings are available in config.h because rarely used or have not yet been made available via GUI<br>
+Further settings are available in config.h due to : memory constraints to leave enabled permananetly rarely used not yet moved to the GUI
 <br>
+<h2>Advanced settings</h2>
+Advanced settings are available in def.h.
+Primarily for developers